numenta/htmpapers/README.md

 # Numenta research papers code and data
-This repository is currently under construction and will include the source code for all scripts used on Numenta's papers.
+This repository contains reproducible code for selected Numenta papers.
+It is currently under construction and will eventually include the source code for all the scripts used in Numenta's papers.

 ### [A Theory of How Columns in the Neocortex Enable Learning the Structure of the World][1]
 This paper proposes a network model composed of columns and layers that performs robust object learning and recognition.
 The model introduces a new feature to cortical columns, location information, which is represented relative to the object being sensed.
 Pairing sensory features with locations is a requirement for modeling objects and therefore must occur somewhere in the neocortex.
 We propose it occurs in every column in every region.